rust-lang/book/src/ch19-03-advanced-traits.md

 both implement one *trait*, Rust could figure out which implementation of a trait to use based on the type of `self`.

-However, associated functions that are part of traits don’t have a `self` parameter.
+However, associated functions that are not methods don’t have a `self` parameter.
 When two types in the same scope implement that trait, Rust can’t figure out which type you mean unless you use *fully qualified syntax*.
 For example, the `Animal` trait in Listing 19-19 has the associated function